 In a large

-combine the whipping cream, beaten egg and vanilla.
-Add this mixture to the
+bowl whisk the cream with the beaten egg and vanilla.
+Add this mixture

 Transfer to a lightly floured surface and

-dough gently four or five times and then divide the dough in half.
-Pat or
+dough gently four or five times and then divide the dough in half (about 290

 roll each half of the dough into a circle